Matthew13483/RubiksCube/README.md

 Welcome to the **RubiksCube** project!

-A functional and interactive virtual **Rubik's Cube** that runs on a web page.
+A functional and interactive virtual 3D **Rubik's Cube** that runs on a web page.
 Scramble and solve the cube with intuitive gestures to turn the cube.
-3D projections and mechanics are implemented purely in vanilla JavaScript.
+The cube is rendered in 3D using WebGL.

-Click the **RubiksCube** image to start playing with the **RubiksCube**
+Click [here](https://matthew13483.github.io/RubiksCube/) to start playing with the **RubiksCube**